vircadia/vircadia-native-core/README.md

 Then run the executable it builds, or open interface.app if you're on OS X.

-To access your local domain in Interface, open the Preferences dialog box, from the Interface menu on OS X or the File menu on Linux, and enter "localhost" for the server hostname in the "Domain" edit control.
+To access your local domain in Interface, open your Preferences -- on OS X this is available in the Interface menu, on Linux you'll find it in the File menu.
+Enter "localhost" for the server hostname in the "Domain" edit control.

 In the voxel-server/src directory you will find a README that explains in